schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## How about Slack?

-> First, we were **surprised by the number of small bugs we found when converting our code**... **the more lines of code a human writes**, the more inevitable it becomes to misspell a property, assume the parent of a nested object to always exist, or to use a non-standard error object.
+> First, we were <span class="orange">surprised by the number of small bugs we found when converting our code</span>... the more lines of code a human writes, the more inevitable it becomes to misspell a property, assume the parent of a nested object to always exist, or to use a non-standard error object.

 [source](https://slack.engineering/typescript-at-slack-a81307fa288d)